-For a conceptual overview on exporting logs in Logging, see Logs exports.
+For a conceptual overview on exporting logs in Logging, see Overview of logs exports.
 In summary, you export logs by creating one or more sinks that include a logs query and an export destination.
-As Stackdriver Logging receives new log entries, they are compared against each sink.
+As Cloud Logging receives new log entries, they are compared against each sink.
 If a log entry matches a sink's query, then a copy of the log entry is written to the export destination.

 To learn how exported logs are formatted and organized, as well as how to view your exported logs, go to Using exported logs.